How to Enable and Configure the SCWS PHP Module in ServBay

 4

-5(Optional) You may configure the default charset and dictionary path here, but generally it’s better to set these dynamically in your PHP code for more flexibility.
-If you choose to set these here, also remove the leading
+5(Optional) You may also set default charset and dictionary path here, but it's usually better to set these dynamically in your PHP code for flexibility.
+If you set them here, remove the leading semicolon and adjust values as needed.
+For example, for UTF-8 dictionaries:

 1